fusioninventory/fusioninventory.github.io/_posts/2016-08-15-fusioninventory-plugin-for-glpi-dev-documentation.md

 ---
 layout: post
-title: Developper code documentation of plugin FusionInventory for GLPI
+title: Developer code documentation of plugin FusionInventory for GLPI
 ---

 Always in doing best quality code, we have many unit tests and now we have documentation of the code.